RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 }
 ```

-In this code we are doing exactly the same as in the example.
+In this code, we are doing precisely the same as in the example.

-1. Checking if the key `posts` is polulated in the cache;
+1. Checking if the key `posts` is populated in the cache;
-2. If not, fecthing the posts and polulating the cache;
+2. If not, fetching the posts and filling the cache;
 3. Send back the cached posts.

 The first time you will reach `/` your request will take ~3 seconds to run.
-All the next request we never be slow.
+All the next requests will never be slow.

 We speed up our blog but **we also added an undesired behaviour**.
 Since we aren't clearing the cache when storing a post, the new post will never be displayed on our website.

-You can fix this by clearing the cache everytime a new post is written (you will need also to clear the cache in other methods like `update` or `destroy`).
+You can fix this by clearing the cache every time a new post is written (you will also need to clear the cache in other methods like `update` or `destroy`).

 ```js{6}
 // PostController.js